marcusoftnet/marcusoftnet.github.io/_posts/2013-03-07-get-mongodb-running-on-appharbour-its.md

 blogger_orig_url: http://www.marcusoft.net/2013/03/get-mongodb-running-on-appharbour-its.html
 ---

 I have been playing around a bit with [MongoDB](http://www.mongodb.org/) for the first time of my life.
 It's really a very nice experience and have a lot of the "just works"-feeling that I have started to get used to from frameworks like [NancyFx](http://www.nancyfx.org/) and Simple.Data.

-But when i pushed it to AppHarbor I ran into problems.
+But when I pushed it to AppHarbor I ran into problems.
 That all had with me not reading stuff properly…

 AppHarbor has a nice feature that replaces stuff in your .config files